Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Review of perturbation theory

 and the notation $(T[\tilde \delta , \tilde \pi^i])^{(n)}_{\tau, \text{L.D}}$ is similar to the one defined under \eqn{eq:pi_response}, but now we take all of the terms that are sourced by $\tau^{ij}$ at leading order in derivatives (i.e. with $c_{\partial^2 \delta , 1} = 0$), including plugging lower order counterterm solutions back into $\tilde \delta$ and $\tilde \pi^i$.
 The higher derivative term is given explicitly in \eqn{delta3ct} below.

 Explicitly, we obtain

-These counterterms solutions up to second order, were found in \cite{DAmico:2022ukl}.
+These counterterm solutions up to second order were found in \cite{DAmico:2022ukl}.

 Let us make a brief comment about the velocity vorticity, $\omega^i$.
-As discussed in \cite{Carrasco:2013mua}, vorticity is sourced starting from terms in the second-order stress tensor, through $\omega_{(2)}^i \sim \epsilon^{ijk}\partial_j \partial_l \tau^{lk}_{(2)}$.
-In \cite{DAmico:2022ukl}, it was found that in order to renormalize the one-loop bispectrum, vorticity indeed needs to be generated.
+As discussed in \cite{Carrasco:2013mua}, vorticity is sourced starting from terms in the second-order stress tensor, through $\omega_{(2)}^i \sim \epsilon^{ijk}\partial_j \partial_l \tau^{lk}_{(2)}$.\footnote{ Note that another possible second-order contribution $\omega_{(2)}^i \sim \epsilon^{ijk}\partial_j( \delta^{(1)} \partial_l \tau^{lk}_{(1)})$ is zero for response counterterms.} In \cite{DAmico:2022ukl}, it was found that in order to renormalize the one-loop bispectrum, vorticity indeed needs to be generated.
 Since in the equations of motion \cite{Carrasco:2013mua} for $\delta$ and $\theta$, vorticity enters multiplied by another field, the contribution to the solutions for $\delta$ and $\theta$ starts at third order.
 Above, we have computed all of the counterterm contributions from a generic $\tau^{ij}$ to $\delta$ up to third order, and since we used $\pi^i$ directly to solve for these contributions (i.e. we did not assume $v^i$ is irrotational), this means that we have consistently included the effect of vorticity on the solution for $\delta$.
 Explicitly, we find that the EFT coefficients $c_{r,1}$, $c_{\delta,1}$, $c_{r^2 , 1}$, and $c_{r \delta , 1}$ in $\tau^{ij}_{(2)}$ contribute to the vorticity at second order, which in turn contributes to $\delta$ at third order.

 Now, in our expansion of the stress tensor \eqn{tauijexpansion}, we assumed that $v^i$ was irrotational, so let us explain why this is consistent.
 First, $\omega^i$ does not contribute to $ \tilde \tau^{ij}_{\text{ct},(1)}$ because $\omega^i_{(1)} = 0$.
 Then, as discussed above, we generate $\omega_{(2)}^i \sim \epsilon^{ijk}\partial_j \partial_l \tilde \tau^{lk}_{\text{ct}, \text{irr.},(2)}$, where~$\tilde \tau^{lk}_{\text{ct}, \text{irr.}}$ is the stress tensor using only the irrotational~$v^i$.
 Since this is a second-order counterterm, it renormalizes fourth-order fields (see \cite{DAmico:2022ukl}).
 Now, if one tried to include this back in~$\tilde \tau^{ij}_{\text{ct},(2)}$ through a term like~$\partial_i v^j \delta$, it would be a countertem plugged into a counterterm, and in this case it would act to renormalize sixth-order fields.
 Since we only go up to fifth-order fields in this work, this means that we can ignore vorticity in our expansion of~$\tau^{ij}$.